-Trained as a landscape architect and urban designer, equipped with thinking from feminist and critical geography, Yiwei is interested to understand and explore the broader societal impacts of landscape architecture and urban design projects.
+Trained as a landscape architect and urban designer, equipped with thinking from feminist and critical geography, Yiwei is interested to understand and explore the broader societal impacts of landscape architecture and urban design projects, especially on underrepresented minorities.
 She believes that a successful landscape project requires true community engagement and that designers need to explore creative and culturally sensitive ways to understand communities' needs and translate that into an ecologically functioned and socially responsive design.
 Examples of her participated research include: "Franks Tract Futures," a project located in California Delta using intensive community engagement to achieve recreation, ecosystem, and water quality benefits; "Comparative Adaptive Management and Ecosystem Response Assessment (CAMERA)," a project using scenario-driven landscape visualization to convey environmental changes, climate change adaptation strategies, and lived experience for forest users in the Sierra Nevada; and "Xochimilco – Archeology, Ecology, and Urbanization," research on creative urban design strategies to balance urban development, heritage preservation, and environmental protection in Xochimilco, Mexico City.
 As an interdisciplinary researcher, she utilizes methods from psychology, sociology, cultural studies, and design fields.
-She particularly enjoys working with underrepresented communities, such as women, children, immigrants, and people with special needs; her advocates for participatory research, such as photovoice method, visual-driven engagement tools, and participatory GIS; and her fond in grounded theory and in-depth interviews.
+Her strengths are her working experience with immigrant women, children and youth, and communities with special needs; her advocates for participatory research, such as photovoice method, visual-driven engagement tools, and participatory GIS; and her fond in grounded theory and in-depth interviews.

 She was serving as the Student Director of Council of Educators in Landscape Architecture (2018 -2020) and is currently serving on two committees under the American Society of Landscape Architecture (2020 – 2022).
 She was the receipt of the 2019-20 Outstanding Graduate Student Teaching Award at UC Davis.
 And she is the instructor for the 2020 Student ASLA Award LEARN, PLAY, THRIVE - Design Guidelines, and "Building Blocks" of Therapeutic Gardens for Children with Autism Spectrum Disorder.